CraigCasias/odin-recipes/README.md

-I will create a basic html page on recipes using lists, bold and italic text, links, and so on.
+I will create a basic html page as specified.